e-sensing/sits/README.md

 ![](man/figures/README-unnamed-chunk-8-1.png)<!-- -->

 The following example shows how to classify a data cube organised as a set of raster bricks.
-First, we ned to build a model based on the the same bands as the data cube.
+First, we need to build a model based on the the same bands as the data cube.

 ``` r